Share this article

 Although she bore her own debilitating illness for seventeen years, Cushla didn't become mired in the difficulty of life and made sure her family never wanted for anything.
 Once, when I praised her for her dedication in picking Peter up from his mental health workshops, she said to me:

-'They should be all be driven around in a Rolls Royce,' referring not only to Peter , Tricia, and Robert but all those who bore heavy crosses.
+'They should be all driven around in a Rolls Royce,' referring not only to Peter , Tricia, and Robert but all those who bore heavy crosses.
 From her enlightened perspective they were chosen souls suffering for a higher purpose and deserved what the world would never give them.

 'My family were chosen to suffer,' she tried to explain to me one day.
 It was an enigmatic insight she received from one of her knowings* and mirrored Jesus' seemingly strange teachings in the Beatitudes.